tannerjared/MRI_Guide/dcm2nii.md

 ## Before you Begin

 Organizing your files can take a lot of time and effort, but assuring that your files are organized properly will save you a lot of time and allow you to easily batch process many participants at once.
-Standard organization involves have a data directory and under that data directory you will have a folder for each participant and finally under each participant all the files will be placed.
+Standard organization involves having a central data directory and under that data directory you will have a folder for each participant and finally under each participant all the files will be placed.
 For example the participant folder, `1222--03-23-09` is located under a main practice directory.
 Within the participant directory are all their DICOM folders organized by scan sequence:

 ![Screenshot.png](https://bitbucket.org/repo/pAjpdx/images/2724483552-Screenshot.png)